kubesphere/website/content/en/docs/application-store/built-in-apps/tomcat-app.md

 ### Step 3: Access a Tomcat Project from Your Browser

-To access a Tomcat project outside the cluster, you need to expose the app through NodePort first.
+To access a Tomcat project outside the cluster, you need to expose the app through a NodePort first.

 1. Go to **Services** and click the service name of Tomcat.